David Systrom, a Harvard pulmonologist, uses invasive CPET tests to find that oxygen extraction problems at the muscle level are common in ME/CFS.

 Having an exercise stressor just makes everything easier for ME/CFS researchers (if not for the patients in their studies), and it did in this case.
 More results were abnormal once the participants got on the bike and started exercising.

-The really interesting thing, though, was how many results Systrom found abnormal even during rest.
+The really interesting thing, though, was how many times Systrom found abnormalities during rest.
 It sometimes takes two maximal exercise tests to show a significant difference between VO2 max or other measures during a non-invasive cardiopulmonary exercise test (CPET).

 The oxygen extraction problems Systrom found during his more sensitive testing, however, didn’t need exercise to manifest themselves.
-Even during rest, when the participants’ energy systems were not being stressed, oxygen extraction problems – and hence energy production problems – were present.
+Even during rest, when the participants’ energy systems were not being stressed, oxygen extraction problems – and hence energy production problems – were present in many people.

 The SOE Triad